-The W trek in Torres del Paine National park is a good compromise between short day hikes and the long O-circuit.
-It offers great hiking experience in Patagonia, stunning scenery, good facilities and a moderate level of difficulty.
+The W trek in Torres del Paine National park, Chilean Patagonia is a good compromise between short day hikes and the challenging O-circuit.
+The W route is one of the best hikes in Patagonia.
+It offers a great hiking experience; stunning scenery, good infrastructure, and a moderate level of difficulty.

 The W trek overview

 - Total distance – 100 km/62 miles

 - Required number of days – 4-5 days

 - Starting point – Refugio Paine Grande (ferry from Pudeto)

 - Finishing point – Hotel Las Torres (bus to Laguna Amarga)

 - Highest point – Mirador Las Torres, 900m/2952ft